 The Pipeline Embolization Device is a cutting edge treatment for complex aneurysms.
 These aneurysms are often large and deeply seated in the brain making them challenging for traditional surgical methods or requiring complex skull base approaches.
 These large aneurysms with wide necks are also extremely challenging for traditional endovascular techniques requiring the use of stents and usually many coils.
 Flow diversion involves placing a specialized stent (Pipeline Embolization Device) across the neck of the aneurysm.
 This reconstructs the normal vessel, diverting the flow of blood away from the aneurysm and into the normal blood vessels so that the aneurysm can heal.
 This technology has truly revolutionized our approach to aneurysms and allows us to treat in less than one hour what would have traditionally taken a full day of surgery and required a weeklong hospital stay.

 The prognosis for a patient with a ruptured cerebral aneurysm depends on the extent and location of the aneurysm, patient age, general health, and neurological condition.
 Some patients with a ruptured cerebral aneurysm die from the initial bleeding.
 Other patients with cerebral aneurysm recover with little or no neurological deficit.

 FIGURE.
 Intracerebral aneurysms

-The most significant factors in determining outcome are grade and age.
-Generally patients with Hunt and Hess grade I and II hemorrhage on admission to the emergency room and, patients who are younger, within the typical age range of vulnerability, can anticipate a good outcome, without death or permanent disability.
+The most significant factors in determining the outcome are grade and age.
+Generally, patients with Hunt and Hess grade I and II hemorrhage on admission to the emergency room and, patients who are younger, within the typical age range of vulnerability, can anticipate a good outcome, without death or permanent disability.
 Older patients, and those with poorer Hunt and Hess grades, on admission have a poor prognosis.
 Generally, about two-thirds of patients have a poor outcome, death, or permanent disability.